 For many years, the RSCM has published recommended minimum rates for salaries, hourly rates, and fees for church musicians.
 The rates are no more than a starting point for discussion between the minister or incumbent, the church’s committee or council, and the church musician or musicians.
 As we have indicated above, every situation is different and has to be negotiated.

-Copies of these rates are available to affiliates and individual members of the RSCM on request.
-They can be sent by post or by e-mail in pdf format.
-Please contact 01722 424848, or e-mail enquiries(at)rscm.com.
+Alternatively, we can send it to you by post or by e-mail in pdf format.
+Please contact 01722 424848, or e-mail email@example.com.

 These rates are not available to non-members.